Prvoslav Vujcic: Biography

-Canada

 In January 1987, Vujcic moved to Canada.
-Upon arrival in Canada, he helped raise funds for the construction of the Church of Saint Sava in Belgrade and the Živojin Mišić monument in Mionica.
-On June 28, 1989, Vujcic helped organize ceremonies throughout Canada commemorating the 600th anniversary of the Battle of Kosovo.
-The Canada Gazette wrote about Vujcic and his beginnings in Canada in a 1989 edition.
-In 1992, he founded the United Serbs FC soccer club for which he and Mike Stojanovic played (as a child, Vujcic played soccer in the youth categories of FK Železničar Požarevac).
 During this period, Vujcic was a contributor to Serbian magazine Pogledi.
-In 1999, he was one of the organizers of the Toronto-based demonstrations against the bombing of Yugoslavia.
-In terms of the Serbian diaspora, the demonstrations lasted all 78 days only in Toronto.
+In 1999, he was one of the organizers of the Toronto-based demonstrations against the bombing of Yugoslavia which, in terms of the Serbian diaspora, lasted all 78 days only in Toronto.

-Vujcic is a member of the Association of Writers of Serbia, the Royal Canadian Legion, the Canadian Association of Journalists, the Serbian Literary Guild, the Association of Writers of Republika Srpska and the US-based International Association of Writers.
+Vujcic is a member of the Serbian Literary Guild (since 2003), the Association of Writers of Serbia (since 2004), the Association of Writers of Republika Srpska (since 2008) and the US-based International Association of Writers.
 In 2007, the International Association of Writers named him a Poetry Ambassador of the United States.
-He is also an honourable member of the Desanka Maksimović Serbian Canadian Association.
-Vujcic is featured in the book Moždana veza sa Srbijom, 100 dragulja srpskog rasejanja (Brain Connection with Serbia, 100 Jewels of the Serbian Diaspora) by Radivoje Petrović.
-The book features the "one hundred most-known Serbs throughout the world-wide Serbian diaspora."
-He was featured on the cover of the Ministry of Diaspora of the Republic of Serbia book called U čast pisaca iz rasejanja / In honour of writers in the diaspora in which literary critics Miodrag Perišić and Čedomir Mirković said that "Vujcic is one of the most significant living Serbian poets and dissidents."
+He is also an honourable member of the Desanka Maksimović Serbian Canadian Association and has written for Književna reč, Književne novine and for Novine where he was the editor of the feuilleton titled Serbian Orthodoxy.
+Vujcic is featured in the book Moždana veza sa Srbijom, 100 dragulja srpskog rasejanja (Brain Connection with Serbia, 100 Jewels of the Serbian Diaspora) by Radivoje Petrović which features the "one hundred most-known Serbs throughout the world-wide Serbian diaspora."
+He was featured on the cover of the Ministry of Diaspora of the Republic of Serbia book called U čast pisaca iz rasejanja / In Honour of Writers in the Diaspora in which literary critics Miodrag Perišić and Čedomir Mirković said that "Vujcic is one of the most significant living Serbian poets and dissidents."
 Vujcic is included in the biographical lexicon Serbian Writers in Diaspora 1914–2014.

 Vujcic, nicknamed Pearse after Pádraig Pearse, is the founder of the Urban Book Circle, based in Canada.